 The Johnson family lived at Wingspread through the 1950s and eventually donated the building to The Johnson Foundation in 1961 to be used as a conference facility.
 Since then, the fireplaces have been the gathering spots for individuals who come to private Wingspread conferences from around the world including Eleanor Roosevelt, Buckminster Fuller, David Rockefeller, Julian Bond, Frank Lloyd Wright, Les Aspin, and others.
 National Public Radio, the National Endowment for the Arts and the initial blueprint for arms control all had their roots in Wingspread conferences.

 In 1990, the U.S. Secretary of the Interior designated Wingspread as a National Historic Landmark.

 An Iconic Venue Redefined

-In 2017, a new direction commenced, transitioning Wingspread from private use into a public retreat and executive conference center.
+In 2017, a new direction commenced, transitioning Wingspread from private use into a public retreat and executive conference center in Racine.
 This transformation includes renovations to the property including a full guest house renovation completed in early 2018.